DavidCain/stay-the-course/README.md

 - [ ] Return Result instead of just panicking on error conditions

 ## External resources
-- [Optimal rebalancing][optimal_rebalancing]: The excellent web tool by Albert
-  H. Mao.
-Provides a textual interface to lazily rebalance.
+- [Optimal rebalancing (archive)][optimal_rebalancing]: Though it has since been taken down (it lived at `http://optimalrebalancing.tk`, now spam), this was an excellent web tool by Albert H. Mao.
+It provided a textual interface to lazily rebalance.
 - [`rebalance-app`][rebalance-app] by Alberto Leal: another Rust implementation based off [Optimal rebalancing][optimal_rebalancing], but without GnuCash integration and relying on a different underlying type libraries.
 Probably better